 Backup type Link to instructions If you plan to create full VMware backups of virtual machines, install and configure the IBM Spectrum Protect backup-archive client.
-Installing the UNIX and Linux backup-archive clientsInstalling the Windows backup-archive client If you plan to create incremental forever full backups of virtual machines, install and configure IBM Spectrum Protect for Virtual Environments and the backup-archive client on the same client node or on different client nodes.
+Install UNIX and Linux backup-archive clients Installing the Windows client for the first time If you plan to create incremental forever full backups of virtual machines, install and configure IBM Spectrum Protect for Virtual Environments and the backup-archive client on the same client node or on different client nodes.
 IBM Spectrum Protect for Virtual Environments online product documentation Tip: You can obtain the software for IBM Spectrum Protect for Virtual Environments and the backup-archive client in the IBM Spectrum Protect for Virtual Environments installation package.

 - 2. To allow the client to connect to the server, add or update the values for the TCPSERVERADDRESS, TCPPORT, and NODENAME options in the client options file.
-Use the values that you recorded when you registered the client ("Registering clients" on page 97). - For clients that are installed on an AIX, Linux, or Mac OS X operating system, add the values to the client system-options file, dsm.sys. - For clients that are installed on a Windows operating system, add the values to the dsm.opt file.
+Use the values that you recorded when you registered the client ("Registering clients" on page 101). - For clients that are installed on an AIX, Linux, or Mac OS X operating system, add the values to the client system-options file, dsm.sys. - For clients that are installed on a Windows operating system, add the values to the dsm.opt file.